walkman2021/My-hackintoshes-backup/README.md

-# Kexts-for-my-hackintoshes
+# Backup-for-my-hackintoshes
-# Kexts for my hackintoshes macbook pro 13.3 and imac 9.1
+# For my macbook pro 13.3